No short polynomials vanish on bounded rank matrices: No short polynomials vanish on very general subspaces

 If $X$ is an irreducible algebraic variety over $K$, we say that a {\em sufficiently general} $x \in X$ has a certain property if there exists a Zariski open and dense subset $Y\subset X$ such that all $x \in Y$ have that property.
 The open and dense subset $Y$ is typically not made explicit, and may moreover shrink finitely many times in the course of a proof as further assumptions are imposed on $x$.
 This notion of genericity is common in algebraic geometry.

+Another common notion from algebraic geometry that we will need is the following.
+We say that a {\em very general} $x \in X$ has a certain property if there is a countable collection of proper, Zariski-closed subsets of $X$, defined over $K$, such that any $x$ outside their union satisfies the property.
+If the ground field $K$ is too small, then such very general $x$ may exist only over a field extension of $K$.
+This is no problem in our application to varieties of bounded-rank matrices and skew-symmetric matrices, where, to prove our results, we may always extend the field as desired.
+However, in our result on linear spaces, we will require that the space be very general.

-In particular, we consider properties of a sufficiently general $r$-dimensional linear subspace $U\subset K^{n}$.
+Indeed, we consider properties of a sufficiently or even very general $r$-dimensional linear subspace $U\subset K^{n}$.
 In this case, $X$ is understood to be the Grassmannian $\Gr_r(K^n)$, and $U$ is called sufficiently general if the point in $\Gr_r(K^n)$ representing it is sufficiently general.
 For example, when $U\in \Gr_r(K^n)$ is sufficiently general, any $r$ coordinates are linearly independent on~$U$, and hence the shortest linear polynomials vanishing on $U$ have $r+1$ terms.
 For instance, $c_1 x_1 + \cdots + c_{r+1} x_{r+1}=0$ holds on $U$ for certain nonzero $c_1,\ldots,c_{r+1} \in K$.
 Multiplying such $(r+1)$-term linear polynomials by monomials, or, if $K$ has positive characteristic $p>0$, raising them to $p^{e}$-th powers yields short polynomials of higher degree also vanishing on~$U$.
-A key step in our argument is to show that these are all shortest polynomials vanishing on~$U$.
+A key step in our argument is to show that these are all shortest polynomials vanishing on~$U$, at least for very general $U$.

 To formulate and prove our results in a characteristic independent manner, let $p$ be the characteristic exponent of $K$, i.e., $p:=1$ if $\cha K=0$ and $p:=\cha K$ otherwise.